 Wait, what is this?
 This is a series of workshop readings of new plays/screenplays.
 The actors and audience participate in a festive discussion after the reading.

 Where are you?
 We are New York City based.
-Our monthly readings are currently held at the Back Room at Jimmy's No. 43 in the East Village.
+Our monthly readings are currently held at the The Tank in midtown Manhattan.

 I don't live in New York, can I still submit a script?
 Yes!
 We love and support writers from all over.
 However, since we are not able to provide travel funding, we know that, for many writers, one of our fabulous but intimate readings may not be the right financial choice at this time.